mkjanke/ESP32-SeeLevel-NOW/README.md

  * No attempt is made to process the returned data into an actual liquid level.
 I'm intending that to be done in some other app (perhaps Node-Red).

- * Uses Arduino framework but is only tested on an ESP32.
+ * Uses Arduino framework but is only tested on an ESP32 annd uses ESP32 specific code and libraries (RMT).

 ### TBD